Last updated July 9th, 2019.

 The Singapore real estate market is among the world’s most expensive.
-Home prices in the city-state rank second highest in Asia, just behind Hong Kong.
+Housing prices in this city-state rank second highest in Asia, just behind Hong Kong.

-To be clear, public housing in Singapore is much nicer than practically anywhere else.
+To be clear, public housing in Singapore is better than practically anywhere else.
 We’re talking about a wealthy country where one out of every five families are millionaire households.

-A vast majority of people living in HBD flats is testament to the nation’s wealth inequality though.
-Private property ownership in Singapore is only for the rich.
-Everyone else is stuck with rentals.
+Such a vast majority of people living in HBD flats is testament to the nation’s wealth inequality though.
+Private property ownership in Singapore is almost purely for the rich.
+Everyone else is stuck with rentals and government subsidized apartments.

-Despite these issues, I’m positive about the long-term prospects of Singapore real estate.
-Investors don’t simply look at a price tag – we’re interested in overall value.
+Despite its issues, I’m positive about the long-term prospects of Singapore’s real estate market.
+Investors don’t simply look at a price tag – we’re interested in overall value instead.

-Singapore suffered more than two straight years of falling home values before reaching this point.
-But there’s now plenty of value compared to its peers.
+Singapore suffered more than two straight years of falling home values before finally reaching a point of reasonability.
+Yet there’s now a good argument that Southeast Asia’s financial center has plenty of value compared to its peers.

 Singapore Real Estate is Undervalued